Documentation

 CSV Schema Meta-Schema

 A JSON file that defines the structure of a valid CSV Schema, implemented as a standard JSON schema.
+Each schema standard has its own meta-schema.

 Validation Engine